-Although we will show evidence that both product switching and offshoring are important in our dataset, neither can explain our core findings.
-In particular, the fact that we see firms producing a larger volume of patentable innovations following a China shock implies that changing composition cannot be the whole story.
+Although we will show evidence that both product switching and offshoring are important in our data, neither can fully explain our core findings.
+In particular, about half of the China-induced increase in innovation comes from expanding the volume of patents within firms.
+This implies that changing composition can only be part of the story.